Contexter/FountainAI-OpenAPI-Parser/README.md

 - **Python Dataclasses**: [Python Dataclasses Documentation](https://docs.python.org/3/library/dataclasses.html)
 - **JSONSchema Validation**: [Python `jsonschema` library](https://pypi.org/project/jsonschema/)

-Feel free to contribute by raising issues or suggesting improvements through GitHub.
-Let's make **FountainAI OpenAPI Parser** a cornerstone tool for our broader ecosystem.

 ## License

 This project is licensed under the **MIT License** - see the `LICENSE` file for more details.